 |Health Care Management II|

 |Intellectual Asset Management for Engineers and Scientists|

-- The remaining two courses can be from Paul College or the student’s home college, depending on suitability and availability of the courses as well as a student’s interest to specialize in a specific area within the Minor, and subject to approval by the Faculty Director in charge of the Minor.
+- The remaining two courses can be from Paul College or the student’s home college, depending on suitability and availability of the courses as well as a student’s interest to specialize in a specific area within the Minor, and subject to approval – please contact Undergraduate Programs and Advising Office to discuss approval process.

 - Some of the listed courses are “special topics” (or equivalent).
 Please make sure that the course has the same title (not simply the same number) as the listed course in order for it to count for the minor.

 - The Entrepreneurship Minor also follows UNH policy for minors